KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 Because XEP-0136 defines a ‘conversation’ concept not present in XEP-0313, we have to assume some periods of chat history as ‘conversations’.
 Conversation interval defaults to one day, to provide for a convenient usage.

 #### [undefined]: muc_intercom
 This module allows sending a message to another MUC room.
-For example, doing `@other-room: hello` will allow the message to appear in the other room as as `<first-room/You> hello`.
+For example, doing `@other-room: hello` will allow the message to appear in the other room as `<first-room/You> hello`.

 #### [XEP-0313](https://xmpp.org/extensions/xep-0313.html): mam_muc
 This module logs the conversation of chatrooms running on the server to Prosody’s archive storage.
 To access them you will need a client with support for XEP-0313: Message Archive Management